Turkey Hunting Seasons (North Zone):

 Spring season: March 21st – May 3rd, 2020

 Weight: 20-30 pounds

 Estimated World Population: 7 million+

-Ox Ranch is not only a favorite among hunters, but the gobblers love it, too!
+Ox Ranch is not only a favorite among hunters, but the gobblers love us, too!
 Our land diversity creates some of the best turkey hunting in Texas.
-It is common to see over a dozen toms a day during turkey hunting season!

 In hunting, there is nothing like the adrenaline rush of calling a big old Rio Grande tom in!
 We are happy to set you up with a pop-up tent, guide you, or even let you do your own style of hunting.
 We accommodate hunters of all types including bow, shotgun, pistol, and rifle.

 $1,000 per Turkey (two bird limit)

 Turkey hunts are available as an add-on option to any of of our all-inclusive trophy hunting packages.